KacperKozak/project-snippets/README.md

 }
 ```

-Finally that's all, now you can run this command again and you will receive ready to use `CircleButton.js` and  `circleButton.css` files:
+Finally, that's all, now you can run this command again and you will receive ready to use `CircleButton.js` and  `circleButton.css` files:

 ```javascript
 import 'circleButton.css'